 CommsDay reports Alcatel-Lucent global fixed networks president Federico Guillen says his customers no longer see fibre-to-the-home as the broadband end goal.
-He says recent technological advancements mean the focus is shifted to vectoring.
+He says recent technological advancements mean the focus has shifted to vectoring.

 Alcatel-Lucent now talks of “fibre-to-the-most-economical point”.

 It will be interesting to see if Alcatel-Lucent repeats this message in New Zealand.
-The company is a Telecom NZ network infrastructure partner, it’s best-known project was the the XT rollout which ran into teething troubles.
+The company is a Telecom NZ network infrastructure partner.
+Alcatel-Lucent’s best-known New Zealand project was the Telecom XT rollout which ran into teething troubles.

 The company also works with Chorus and is involved in the Gigatown promotion.
-Alcatel-Lucent’s ng Connect open innovation program has commited to a $200k development fund for the winning Gigatown.
+Alcatel-Lucent’s ng Connect open innovation program has committed to a $200k development fund for the winning Gigatown.